Originally posted January 24, 2014:

 I myself was not a hunter, but I think I could write a rudimentary “Hunter’s Survival Guide” just by absorbing all that knowledge on the way to work in the morning and again on the way home.

 The thing I liked most about Scott Hubbard was that he really enjoyed life.
 There are those people that go around finding things to grumble about all the time, and then there are people like Scott Hubbard.
 He generally found the good in just about anything that we encountered.
 It rubbed off on the rest of the crew and it made us all better in the long run.
-I don’t think anyone could work around Scott Hubbard for very long and remain a cynical old coot no matter how hard they tried.
+I don’t think anyone could work around Scott Hubbard for very long and remain a cynical old coot no matter how hard they tried (unless your name was the same as your initials and it was spelled OD).

 As I mentioned at the top of this post, I have two very good stories about Scott and myself.
 One of those has to do with a time when we were called out in the middle of the night to perform a special task.
 I won’t describe it now, so, I’ll tell a short story about one Saturday when we were called out on a Saturday to be on standby to do some switching in the Substation.